 The completion or termination of a study is a change in activity and must be reported to the IRB.
-At the time a study is complete or discontinued, the investigator must submit a Final Project Report with the following:
+At the time a study is complete or discontinued, the investigator must submit a Final Project Report with the following information included:

 - Total number of subjects